IronBlood/node-test-reporter/README.md

 # node-test-reporter

+> Note: only supports v22.x and later versions

 This is a lightweight custom reporter for Node's built-in test runner, which was introduced in v18.0.0 and v16.17.0.
 This reporter adaptes the Jest-style, which is shown in the snapshot below.
 However this is a hobby project, lots of features, like snapshots, diff highlighter are not implemented.
 For serious projects, use Mocha, Jest, or Vitest, or even the built-in reporters from `node:test`.

 ![snapshot.png](./assets/snapshot.png)